Community Advertising Signs

 They also include temporary real estate signs advertising buildings or land for sale or lease or advisory signs relating to specific works on building or demolition sites.

 A "community organisation" includes established Porirua City based art, charitable, cultural, educational, health, religious, sports, theatrical club, organisations or advisory groups.

 A Council permit is required to display community signs.
-Apply for your permit in writing to Council's Customer Services Centre including the following information:
+Apply to us by emailing email@example.com and include the following information: